 Military Spouse Employment Assistance

-Army, Air Force, Coast Guard and Marine Corps provide some form of job training assistance for our military spouses.
-Federal government agency employers established military employment preference codes, transition assistance employment training, internship programs or paid civil-service positions for military family members.
+The Army, Air Force, Coast Guard and Marine Corps provide some form of job training assistance for our military spouses.
+Federal government agency employers established military employment preference codes, transition assistance employment training, internship programs, or paid civil-service positions for military family members.

 Spouse Employment Job Training Services Include: